Skip over main navigation

 If you, as a prospective adopter, believe that you have been treated unfairly during any part of the process, you have the right to use the agency’s complaints procedure.

-If you would like to contact us to enquire about adoption, please call 0191 516 6466 or click the button below to submit an enquiry and a member of the ARC Adoption team will contact you as soon as possible.
+If you would like to contact us to enquire about adoption and the adoption process please call 0191 516 6466 or complete our enquiry form and a member of the ARC Adoption team will contact you as soon as possible.

 Published: 21st December, 2018